Pikmin: Gameplay

 Pikmin appear in a variety of colors, which signify the Pikmin's abilities and resistance to environmental hazards.
-The number of Pikmin and their abilities have shifted throughout the franchise, with the first Pikmin game featuring three colors: Red, Yellow, and Blue.
-Red Pikmin are immune to fire, Blue Pikmin can move through the water thanks to their gills, and Yellow Pikmin can be thrown higher than other Pikmin, and can carry bomb rocks.
+The number of Pikmin and their abilities have shifted throughout the franchise, with the first Pikmin game featuring three colors: Red, Yellow and Blue.
+Red Pikmin are immune to fire, Blue Pikmin can safely move through the water thanks to their gills, and Yellow Pikmin can be thrown higher than other Pikmin, and can carry bomb rocks.
 In Pikmin 2, Yellow Pikmin have lost their ability to carry bomb rocks in exchange for being immune to electrical hazards, and White and Purple Pikmin are introduced.
-White Pikmin are the fastest, resistant to poisonous gases, capable of poisoning enemies, and capable of spotting objects buried underground.
-In comparison, Purple Pikmin are significantly stronger and heavier than the other types, which makes them excellent at inflicting damage and carrying heavy items, due to their stunning shockwave.
+White Pikmin are the fastest, resistant to poisonous gases, capable of poisoning enemies and capable of spotting objects buried underground.
+In comparison, Purple Pikmin are significantly stronger and heavier than the other types, which makes them excellent at inflicting damage and carrying heavy items, due to their stunning shockwave effect.

-Pikmin 3 introduced two more types: the black-colored Rock Pikmin, and the pink-colored, bee inspired Winged Pikmin.
+Pikmin 3 introduced two more types: the black and grey-colored Rock Pikmin, and the pink-colored, bee-inspired Winged Pikmin.
 Rock Pikmin can break crystalline materials and cannot be crushed or impaled.
 They inflict the most damage out of all Pikmin types when thrown.
-In comparison, Winged Pikmin can fly freely and can fly high which enables them to recover elevated items and attack airborne enemies with ease.
-Their aerial maneuverability makes it easier to transport things to the ship/Onion.
-In addition to making each type capable of carrying bomb rocks, Pikmin 3 also adjusted the abilities of Yellow, Blue, White, and Purple Pikmin.
-Yellow Pikmin are tied with Rock Pikmin for the fastest digging speed; Blue Pikmin are capable of swimming; White Pikmin are tied with Winged Pikmin for the lowest attack strength, and slowest digging speed; Purple Pikmin are tied with Red Pikmin for second highest attack strength, and second fastest digging speed, while removing their stunning ability.
+In comparison, Winged Pikmin can fly freely, enabling them to recover elevated items and attack airborne enemies.
+Their flight makes it easier to transport things back to the leader's ship or the Pikmins' Onion.
+In addition to making each type capable of carrying bomb rocks, Pikmin 3 also adjusted the abilities of Yellow, Blue, White and Purple Pikmin.
+Yellow Pikmin are tied with Rock Pikmin for the fastest digging speed; Blue Pikmin are capable of swimming; White Pikmin are tied with Winged Pikmin for the lowest attack strength and slowest digging speed; Purple Pikmin are tied with Red Pikmin for second highest attack strength and second fastest digging speed, while removing their stunning ability.